 Check the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The P0300 code means that a cylinder(s) is misfiring or is randomly misfiring.
-Start by checking for intake leaks, intake gaskets are commonly caused of multi-cylinder misfiring.
-If no leak is found the next step is to replace the spark plugs.
+Start by checking for intake leaks, intake gaskets are common causes of multi-cylinder misfiring.
+If no leaks are found the next step is to replace the spark plugs.
 If the problem persists more tests need to be done to diagnose the problem, see "Possible Causes".

 Get the P0300 Nissan code diagnosed by a professional: Find a repair shop in your area

 Help us improve AutoCodes.com.
 Leave a comment below or tell us if the information above helps you fix the code.
 What are the symptoms on your vehicle for the P0300 Nissan code?
 Have you replaced any parts?

 Any information is appreciated.
 Thanks